o3de/o3de.org/content/docs/user-guide/interactivity/user-interface/components/interactive/components-button.md

 ****Lua****

 In Lua scripting, you can add the script in the UI without any further changes.
-The ButtonRefresh inside the properties will allow you to reference your button.
+The ButtonRefresh inside the properties table will allow you to reference your button.

-OnActivate and OnDeactivate you connect and disconnect the bus of the button, using the id of the element you passed as an input param (the ButtonRefresh which is an EntityId()).
-This will automatically connect and disconnect when the script becomes active and deactivate.
+OnActivate and OnDeactivate is often where the connect and disconnect of the bus of the button is done, using the id of the element you passed as an input param (the ButtonRefresh which is an EntityId()).

-OnButtonClick method becomes available once you connect the bus.
+OnButtonClick method becomes a trigger once you connect the bus.
 Notice that if you add more buttons, it will use the same OnButtonClick method.

 ```
 local YourLuaScript =